c-blake/hldiff/README.md

 Installation
 ============
-If you want to use it, what you need is to first compile it (`git clone cligen` , `git clone this`, then `nim c --path:to/cligen -d:danger hldiff` or `nimble install --passNim:-d:danger hldiff`).
+What you need is to first compile it (`git clone cligen`, `git clone this`, then `nim c --path:to/cligen -d:danger hldiff` or `nimble install --passNim:-d:danger hldiff`).

 Then to `$HOME/.config/hg/hgrc` add
 ```